APapafragakis/Web-Dev-Applications/Snakes-Ladders/README.md

-#Snake and Ladders Game:
+# Snake and Ladders Game:

 1. **Objective:**
    - The goal of the game is to navigate through the 9x10 board and reach square 90.
-   - Players take turns rolling a dice and moving their pawn accordingly.
+   - Players take turns rolling a die and moving their pawn accordingly.
    - Various challenges, including snakes, ladders, and special effects, add complexity to the game.

 2. **Components:**